rwenqi/GFN-dehazing/README.md

 proposed algorithm performs favorably against the stateof-the-art algorithms.

+# Setup
+Please refer Caffe for installation details.
+Basically, you need to first modify the MATLAB_DIR in Makefile.config and then run the following commands for a successful compilation:

 # Scripts and pre-trained models
 The pre-trained model can be found in models/snapshot.
 Users can use demo_test to generate the results of any images.